 BitMex takes security very seriously, and you can quickly find out who owns the exchange and how they’re keeping funds secure.
 Cold storage, multisig withdrawals that only partners can sign, and Amazon Web Services’ security that is used to protect the servers with SMS and two-factor authentication, as well as hardware tokens are the highlights when it comes to security.
-BitMex also has a system for risk checks, email notifications, and PGP encryption is used for all communication.back to menu ↑
+BitMex also has a system for risk checks, and email notifications, and PGP encryption is used for all communication.

 BitMex is a great choice for those who know what you’re doing and want a market-leading cryptocurrency derivatives trading platform.
 On the other hand, this site is not the best fit for beginners.

-The BitMex team use their financial and web-development experience to create a slick platform that enables high octane cryptocurrency trading.
+The BitMex team uses their financial and web-development experience to create a slick platform that enables high-octane cryptocurrency trading.
 Live update features provide that little extra bonus in making sure you never miss out on crucial news.
-The competitive fees and the widest spectrum of trading services offered round things off to make the platform an attractive all-around package.back to menu ↑
+The competitive fees and the widest spectrum of trading services offered round things off to make the platform an attractive all-around package.

 - Low fees